neuralhalation/python-selenium-mock-up/README.md

-# python-selenium-mock-up
+# python-selenium-mock-up :rocket:
 a mock up of how our automation solution would look like in python (condensed)

-python 2.7.4
+python 3.6.4

-to use go to terminal:
+## To Use:

 $ mkdir python-automation